Skons/SOAS/README.md

 * Time sync with GPS for when internet is not available
 * Time backup with DS1307 rtc module internet is not available
 * Local buzzer playback with service and as fallback when internet is not availabl
+* Contrast based on brightness in the room
+* Local file as fallback when internet is not available
+  - Integrated in the ESP-IDF framework, but has stability issues
+  - Audio server for the arduino framework, with the disadvantage that WiFi must have been connected for this to work

 ## <a name='Requirements'></a>Requirements
 * < €25,-
 * 3d printer (not included in the price)
+* Dupont cables
+* PLA
+* Glue
 * [ESP32-S3-N16R8](https://nl.aliexpress.com/item/1005006418608267.html) ~ €6,-
 * Oled screen
   - [SH1106](https://nl.aliexpress.com/item/1005007253095259.html) (128x64) ~ €2,50